eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-eclipse.md

 The IDE and Codewind are connected.

-# 2. Add a deployment registry
+## 2. Add an image registry.

-Before projects can be deployed on Kubernetes, you must specify a Docker push registry.
+Before projects can be deployed on Kubernetes, specify a Docker push registry.
 This example uses Docker Hub.

 1\.
-Right-click on your remote connection in the Codewind Explorer view, and select `Manage Image Registries`:
+Right-click your remote connection in the Codewind Explorer view, and select **Manage Image Registries**:

 ![Docker Registry](./images/remoteeclipse/connectionSettings.png)

 2\.
 Locate and click **Add...** to create a new registry: